maniospas/smoll/docs/std.md

 ```rust
 cstr(cstr cstr, str) -> (cstr)
 ```
-Level of abstraction:

-0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### cstr - extract the cstr from unsafe_temp string
 *Defined in: std/core/string.s line 205*